 Most people who have quit smoking were unsuccessful at least once in the past.
 Try not to view past attempts to quit as failures.
 See them as learning experiences.

-Know the symptoms to expect when you stop smoking.
+Know what symptoms to expect when you stop smoking.
 These are called withdrawal symptoms.
 Common symptoms include:

 - An intense craving for nicotine

 - Anxiety, tension, restlessness, frustration, or impatience

 - Increased appetite and weight gain

 How bad your symptoms are depends on how long you smoked.
 The number of cigarettes you smoked each day also plays a role.

 First, set a quit date.
 That is the day you will quit completely.
 Before your quit date, you may begin reducing your cigarette use.
 Remember, there is no safe level of cigarette smoking.

 List the reasons why you want to quit.
 Include both short- and long-term benefits.

 Identify the times you are most likely to smoke.
 For example, do you tend to smoke when feeling stressed or down?
 When out at night with friends?
 While drinking coffee or alcohol?
 When bored?
 While driving?
 Right after a meal or sex?
 During a work break?
 While watching TV or playing cards?
 When you are with other smokers?